charmoniumQ/PROBE/docs/benchmark_suite/README.md

 If there were many linear relations between the features (e.g., slowdown = (app syscalls / sec) * (prov syscall latency)), then we would expect clustering to reveal fewer clusters than the number of features.
 However, there are more clusters than features (14 &gt; 12); it seems that most dimensions are not linearly redundant.
 Even the relationship between workloads is non-linear; if workload A is a weighted average of B and C in feature-space (e.g., num of syscalls), its runtime is not necessarily the same weighted average of B and C's runtime.
-[
-This complexity is also present when predicting performance as a function of workload features; either the relationship is non-linear, or we are missing a relevant feature.
-]{.removed}

 **Computational scientists may already be using workflows.**
 While system-level provenance is the easiest way to get provenance out of many applications, if the application is already written in a workflow engine, such as Pegasus [@kimProvenanceTrailsWings2008], they can get provenance through the engine.